dmbarbour/glas/docs/GlaDFS.md

 ### References

 A reference shall be encoded as a *pair* of small binaries.
 The first binary encodes the protocol, while the second encodes the description.
 The protocol will usually be under ten bytes, the description under a hundred bytes.

+In some usage contexts, it might be favorable to abandon provider-independent storage in favor of small references.
+For example, references could represent block storage addresses, with blocks of 512 bytes or 4kB.

+With smaller references, we can effectively use smaller node sizes, ropes with smaller chunks.
+We would still benefit from structure sharing.

 ### The Map of Children